-Women who are planning to have a tubal ligation done should know that, generally, this procedure is done with no intentions of being reversed.
+Women who are planning to have a tubal ligation done should know that surgeon performs this procedure with no intentions of reversing the sterilization.
 Most patients are satisfied with their permanent sterilizations.
-However, experts are saying that some types of the procedure can be reversed with surgery.
+However, experts are saying that some types of the process doctors can reverse with surgery.
 [8

 ] The best candidates for tubal ligation reversal are those women who have a sizable amount of tubal tissue

 left in place.
 However, in the vast majority of cases, the use of cauterization during the process leaves very few candidates for a tubal ligation reversal, likely none.

 Keep in mind that you need to call your doctor immediately if you have had tubal ligation and you have following symptoms:

 - You think you are pregnant because you missed your period or you have tender breasts or you feel nauseous.